About Outside Communications

 For the Outside Communications team, the simple administrative and end-user UI of Keeper Business has made the management of sensitive client credentials and data easy and effective.
 The browser extension, in particular, allows the team to efficiently autofill logins to client systems across all major platforms, devices and applications.
 With the ability to mask passwords on top of it, Outside Communications limits the exposure of records.
 End-users don’t have knowledge of the credentials they need to log in, but they are still able to access work platforms.

 In addition, the ability to centralize enforcement policies, like requiring a user to change master passwords and enable two-factor authentication on their accounts, provides added protection.
-Employees have to and verify their identity upon logging in, both vital steps in secure identity and access management (IAM).
+Employees have to create strong passwords and verify their identity upon logging in, both vital steps in secure identity and access management (IAM).

 At the same time, when team members need to send records or documents outside their organization, One-Time Share allows them to securely share sensitive information with select contacts in a time-limited method.
 One-Time Share provides Keeper’s award-winning encryption without the recipient needing to have a Keeper account.
 This allows Outside Communications to securely share confidential information with any of their clients, without having to rely on unsecure means like email or instant messaging.